lahrmiguel/lahrmiguel/README.md

 ### Hello friend!
 How have you been?😃

-I'm Miguel Arcanjo, student .NET Developer
+I'm Miguel Arcanjo, student Full-stack Developer

 <div align="center">
   <a href="https://github.com/lahrmiguel">